soma-space/files/guides/arcanine/Creating a register page.md

 1. Download & install the Chocolately package manager from [here](https://chocolatey.org/install)
 2. Paste `choco install php` into the command prompt and press enter

+---

+In built PHP server does not work on public networks https://www.php.net/manual/en/features.commandline.webserver.php